2026 Formula 1 Regulations Overview

 • - 1.6-liter V6 turbo, retaining the current basic layout

-• - Maximum output reduced to approximately 400 kW (around 540 PS) due to fuel flow limits
+• - Maximum output reduced to approximately 400 kW (around 540 PS) due to fuel energy flow rate limits

 • - Operates exclusively on 100% sustainable fuel